JTM28/Python-Algorithmic-Trading-Library/README.md

    and basic, to actually solve for signals to trade live intraday, would require much more complex methods.

    **If interested in learning more about how to derive signals from the market:
      Khan Academy offers courses in areas such as linear algebra and multivariable calculus, and also in quantitative statistics and how to interpret them.
 These are very important concepts to understand before moving forward.
      For optimizing signals, learning about stochastic processes and the using of different forms of these processes such as the Ornstein Uhlenbeck to backsolve to find the most optimized form of the signal

-1. Using numpy and pandas import modules for handling all computations increases runtime speed dramatically

-Not Quite Ready To Compile The Library
+ ## How To Increase Computational Speed and Efficiency Through OpenSource Projects

+ More than anything else, we will make use of the numpy and pandas import libraries everywhere throughout the library.
+ It is these projects that will allow us to run computations in c/c++ using numpy and pandas without having to go through the much more frustrating process of writing c extensions.

+        #Efficient Computations in only Numpy

+        import numpy as np

+        def ROC(df, n):

+            close = np.array(df['Close'], dtype=np.float)

+            roc = ((np.divide(np.subtract(close[n::1], close[0:len(close)-n:1]), close[0:len(close)-n:1]) * 100)

+            return(roc)